gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      the maximum DTLS record size the maximum supported packet size might be even lower.
-However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limiation.
+However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limitation.
 Only for some special deployments or over loop back may this limitation be visible.

    There are several significant differences in regard to